 Perspective in Quilting is a four-lesson workshop exploring the various forms of perspective for use in art quilts from realistic to abstract images.
-Use of texture, color, line, and optical illusions to create depth in the quilt is the main feature of the class which also includes some options for displaying the final art quilt.
-One on one help from the instructor to design your own original quilt will be available throughout the class sessions.
+The use of texture, color, line, and optical illusions to create depth in the quilt is the main feature of the class which also includes some options for displaying the final art quilt.
+One-on-one help from the instructor to design your own original quilt will be available throughout the class sessions.

-This class is ideal for students who wish to expand their knowledge of perspective for art quilting.
+This is an intermediate class for students who wish to expand their knowledge of perspective for art quilting.
 Sewing and quilting knowledge is needed to make the most of this class.
-Students will be able to do several projects to increase their understanding of perspective and will learn techniques to use it in their quilt projects.
+Students will be able to do several projects to increase their understanding of perspective and will learn techniques to use in their quilt projects.
 Students are encouraged to work on a quilt of their own design.
-Anita will be available to answer questions and make suggestions.

-Note: Amounts of fabric, batting, interfacing and thread will vary depending on the size you with to make your project.
+Note: Amounts of fabric, batting, interfacing, and thread will vary depending on the size you wish to make your project.

 - Lightweight interfacing